mitre/microsoft-windows-11-stig-baseline/README.md

 The following inputs are permitted to be configured in an inputs `.yml` file (often named inputs.yml) for the profile to run correctly on a specific environment, while still complying with the security guidance document intent.
-This is important to prevent confusion when test results are passed downstream to different stakeholders under the *security guidance name used by this profile repository*
+This is important to prevent confusion when test results are passed downstream to different stakeholders under the _security guidance name used by this profile repository_

-For changes beyond the inputs cited in this section, users can create an *organizationally-named overlay repository*.
+For changes beyond the inputs cited in this section, users can create an _organizationally-named overlay repository_.
 For more information on developing overlays, reference the [MITRE SAF Training](https://mitre-saf-training.netlify.app/courses/beginner/10.html)

-#### Example of tailoring Inputs *While Still Complying* with the security guidance document for the profile:
+#### Example of tailoring Inputs _While Still Complying_ with the security guidance document for the profile

 ```yaml
   # This file specifies the attributes for the configurable controls